Jasbir96/Algoprep_cohort_1/VLC/notes.md

 * Menu functionality
   * Pseduo classes
   * js -> which option
-* how to take file as an input
+* how to take file as an input -> done
-* How can you use browser to play the user provided
+* How can you use browser to play the user provided -> done
 * Volume , speed  manipulation
 * references -> video , audio